-Other professions who are much more likely to experience repeated exposure to trauma, are at high risk of developing PTSD such as firefighters, paramedics, police officers, doctors, nurses, and other health professionals.
+Other professions that are much more likely to experience repeated exposure to trauma, are at high risk of developing PTSD such as firefighters, paramedics, police officers, doctors, nurses, and other health professionals.

 A disease like COVID-19 with mass worldwide infection compounded by things like social isolation, uncertainty, fear of transmission, lack of treatment and resources, and immediate threat to life, would be considered a “sudden, catastrophic event,” that can cause PTSD, especially for healthcare professionals, and family members at a high risk of developing PTSD.

-People who have told their traumatic story many times find themselves able to talk about it from a detached emotional state.
+People who have told their traumatic stories many times find themselves able to talk about it from a detached emotional state.

 But if you haven’t faced your trauma before, you might experience discomfort and overwhelming emotions, so take it slow and work on mastering relaxation exercises before starting.